Chapter 20: Lamentation

 “She was strict with us.
 What was she like with you?”

 “She was tyrant to us Daughters,” Nightshade grimaced.
 “It may have been the guidance of her visions but she was brutal and merciless in our training.
 Every waking moment we studied and meditated, learning lore and ancient tongues and practising control of both craft and emotion.”
 She laid her hand on her staff.
 “It was the proudest moment of my life when she presented this to me yet when she killed Clover, it was hard for me to forgive her but when she gave me this staff I knew why she had to do it and why she made our lives so miserable.
 She gave me visions of the Plague and strangely, dear heart, a vision of the two of us standing here and watching Gaia rage above a ravaged world!”

 She grasped her staff and used it to get to her feet, wearied by her remorse.
 She smiled down at Mouse and laid a hand upon her head.
 “Bless you, little Mouse for Moss was right: I needed to remember Bordan and Kendra and the love they had for me and to come to terms with all the terrible things I’ve done since then.
 At the Abbey I killed many Brothers and we forced those men to shoot many of their brethren.
 We must do what we have to do to cleanse this world of the Order but we must never become cold to the suffering of others no matter how corrupt their hearts are.”

 “You’ll never forget those three policemen, will you?”

 “Nor should I, Mouse,” Nightshade nodded.
 “I think you must be stealing a little magic from the Light-Father,” she smiled, laying a hand upon her breast.
 “My heart feels lighter somehow.”

-“The storm is almost done,” Mouse noted.
+“And the storm is almost over,” Mouse noted.

 “One day, we’ll do that together, Mouse, I promise.”